How to campaign cheaply and effectively

 Today, politicians still spend enormous amounts of money on their campaigns.
 But all of that money is good for just one thing.
 To communicate with us voters, and influence how we vote.
 But now, we can do that for free, using email and social networks.
 The Internet gives us a magnificent advantage over anything that's possible without it.
 We mustn't squander this valuable opportunity!

 You can do anything you have time and money for.
 You can use your computer to create flyers and handouts, and make copies on your printer or a copy shop.
-Post them at convenient places, leave piles of them where permitted, hand them out on public walkways.
+Post them at convenient places, leave piles of them where allowed, hand them out on public walkways.
 You can put up a web site.
 You can start a blog.
 You can do anything else you can think of.
 There's no bad way to campaign!
-And you can do all of this yourself, using tools you already have or have easy access to, for little or no money, without spending hours upon hours on it.
+And you can do all of this yourself, using tools you already have or have easy access to, for little or no money, without spending hours upon hours working on it.

 In theory, this should be sufficient to reach enough of us voters to get elected.
 Assuming we reach them and they vote for us, what's next?